Why I Write

 My stories explore what happens along that edge: when civilizations fracture, when memory outlasts empires, when survival demands compromise, betrayal, or worse.

 The awe of Foundation and Dune shaped me, but I’ve never been interested in pure nostalgia.
-I write about the price of survival: strategy turned to desperation, ideals tested by time, morality eroded by necessity.
+I write about the price of survival: strategy pressed to its limits, ideals tested by centuries, morality reshaped by necessity.

 The Galacticide series is handcrafted.
-AI is in the story, but it didn’t write it.
-Just one human mind, building futures out of fear, ambition, and the long echo of war.
+AI lives in the story, but it didn’t write it.
+Just one human mind, charting futures born of conflict, ambition, and the will to endure.

 —Bert-Oliver Boehmer